Great Britain national baseball team: Current roster

-The team's roster for the 2023 World Baseball Classic qualification.
-Very few members of the team were born in Britain, instead qualifying through British parents or grandparents, and almost none of them played in the domestic league.
+The team's roster for the 2026 World Baseball Classic.
+Very few members of the team were born in Great Britain, instead qualifying through British parents or grandparents, and almost none of them played in the domestic league.

 Results and fixtures

 The following is a list of professional baseball match results currently active in the latest version of the WBSC World Rankings, as well as any future matches that have been scheduled.